Tracey

-I try to do everything ...
-There's nothing I won't attempt.
+I try to do everything ... there's nothing I won't attempt.

 – Tracey Ullman

 Tracey portrayed feminist author and activist Betty Friedan in the FX limited series Mrs. America.
-Her performance garnered her yet another Emmy nomination for Outstanding Supporting Actress in a Limited Series or Movie.
+Her performance garnered yet another Emmy nomination for Outstanding Supporting Actress in a Limited Series or Movie.

-In 2021, Tracey began appearing as City Councilwoman Irma Kostroski in the hit HBO comedy series Curb Your Enthusiasm to critical acclaim.
+In 2021, Tracey began appearing as City Councilwoman Irma Kostroski in the hit HBO comedy series Curb Your Enthusiasm to great critical acclaim.

 AWARDS